FortinetCloudCSE/FortiDevOps/content/01Cloud101/Terraform.md

 Confirm the action when prompted.

 #### Conclusion
-You have successfully installed Terraform and deployed an AWS VPC and INstances using Infrastructure as Code!
+You have successfully installed Terraform and deployed an AWS VPC and Instances using Infrastructure as Code!
 This is just a starting point—Terraform can manage more complex infrastructure in Azure.